sloganking/Solidity-Domain-Name-Service/README.md

 A web page front end allows users to interact with the smart contract (Currently a work in progress)

-## Project requirements
-### Completed requirements

-- A project README.md that explains your project
-- Your project should be a truffle project
-- Smart Contract code should be commented according to the specs in the documentation
-- Finish design_pattern_desicions.md
-- Create at least 5 tests for each smart contract
-- Finish avoiding_common_attacks.md
-- Implement/ use a library or an EthPM package in your project
-- A development server to serve the front end interface of the application

 ## How to set it up

 ### Install Truffle